• High Integrity Projects

 Positive for people

-Rooted in indigenous governance, the X-Hazil project exemplifies equitable development.
+Rooted in indigenous governance, this project exemplifies equitable development.
 Owned by 393 ejidatarios, it guarantees land tenure and full participation through Ejido Assemblies and workshops.
 Women have leadership roles, and decisions are informed by Mayan traditions and languages.
 Despite challenges such as low quorum in meetings and exclusion of non-ejidatarios, the project promotes inclusivity by involving local workers and holding participatory charrettes.

 The project reinvests 48% of carbon revenues into the community, 30% directly to ejidatarios, and 18% for healthcare, education and infrastructure.
 Investments have created jobs (e.g., 24 in forest inventory), supported traditional beekeeping, and provided emergency support services.
 A grievance mechanism ensures accountability, while free prior and informed consent (FPIC) underpins all community engagement.